It's Always an Adventure at Roger Williams Park Zoo!

-Today, located amid 40 acres of beautiful woodlands, the Roger Williams Park Zoo provides visitors the opportunity to see animals from all over the globe – some more than a million years old.
-Each year approximately 650,000 visitors from across the state - and even around the globe - enjoy the Zoo's amazing animals, nationally-recognized events, and award-winning educational programs.
+Today, located amid 40 acres of beautiful woodlands, the Roger Williams Park Zoo provides visitors the opportunity to see animals from all over the globe – some species more than a million years old.
+Each year approximately 800,000 visitors from across the state - and even around the world - enjoy the Zoo's amazing animals, nationally-recognized events, and award-winning educational programs.
 Naturalistic surroundings are home to more than 160 species of animals including a Komodo dragon, as well as zebras, red pandas, African elephants, Masai giraffes, snow leopards, bears, anteaters, flamingoes, sloths, and more!
 Kids from two to 102 have the opportunity to feed giraffes, as well as an array of farmyard animals.
 For something slightly out of the ordinary, visit our new Explore and Soar area offering an exhilarating zip ride and a train excursion through the woodlands.

 Roger Williams Park Zoo is an accredited member of the Association of Zoos and Aquariums (AZA), American Humane certified, and is home to many endangered species.
 As a result, the Zoo participates in cooperative conservation and breeding programs to help ensure the future survival of many endangered species.